GeneralBiotics/GLaDyS/README.md

 This project seeks to provide the core functionality for logging study participant data.
-It is written as a simple, stand-alone application to simply security concerns potentially associated with performing product studies.
+It is written as a simple, stand-alone application to simplify security concerns associated with product studies.

 ## Usage